-Meetings are held at KPAC – Archives Room (10401 – 10 St Dawson Creek) on the 3rd Monday of each month at 2:00pm (time is subject to change, contact them below to confirm)
+Meetings are held at KPAC – Archives Room (10401 – 10 St Dawson Creek) on the 3rd Wednesday of each month (except July & August) at 2:00pm (time is subject to change, contact them below to confirm)

 The South Peace Historical Society operates four distinct programs: the N.A.R.
 Station Museum, the Walter Wright Pioneer Village, the Peace Country Roots Group, and the SPHS Archives.